AndreiLaz/insights/articles/all-products-that-made-history/README.md

 1. Evernote
 2. Medium
-Adobe Illustrator
+3. Adobe Illustrator
-The iPhone 4
+4. The iPhone 4
-The fine ballpoint pen
+5. The fine ballpoint pen
-The whiteboard
+6. The whiteboard
-The MacBook
+7. The MacBook
-Linux
+8. Linux
-The Baby Soother
+9. The Baby Soother
-FitBit
+10. FitBit

+What does your Top 10 look like?

+Even more crucially, what does your roadmap look like?
+Can you make it time travel?